ddddanil/cyan-msg-py/doc/SERVER-PYTHON.md

 ### [DataManager]

 For all different storage needs, this server needs a complex database system.
 So in order for RModel to seamlessly fetch informantion, it needs a database manager.
 Such a manager would also be in control of managing files in the actual storage.

+### Module communication

+This server-side implementation uses an idea of microservices.
+Each module works asynchronously to one another